-- 24. CPD will meet with members of the community from each beat and District Advisory Committee members at least once every two months.
-These community meetings will be scheduled in consultation with the community, be used to identify problems and other areas of concern in the community, and provide an opportunity to discuss responses and solutions through problem-solving tactics and techniques. - 25.
+- 25. CPD will meet with members of the community from each beat and District Advisory Committee members at least once every two months.
+These community meetings will be scheduled in consultation with the community, be used to identify problems and other areas of concern in the community, and provide an opportunity to discuss responses and solutions through problem-solving tactics and techniques. - 26.
 CPD's Office of Community Policing will designate CPD members, as needed, to serve as points of contact for organizations to assist with access to police services, including those serving communities that have experienced previous challenges with access to police services, such as LGBTQI individuals, religious minorities, immigrants, individuals with disabilities, homeless individuals, and survivors of sexual assault and domestic violence.
-The designated CPD members will provide feedback to the Deputy Chief of the Office of Community Policing about the issues or potential policy recommendations raised by community-based organizations or the community in order to improve access to police services. - 26.
+The designated CPD members will provide feedback to the Deputy Chief of the Office of Community Policing about the issues or potential policy recommendations raised by community-based organizations or the community in order to improve access to police services. - 27.
 CPD will facilitate relationships with youth by establishing regular meetings to serve as opportunities to provide input to CPD about the issues affecting their lives and their communities.
-CPD will partner with community-based organizations to identify strategies to include participants that represent a racially, geographically, and socio-economically diverse cross section of Chicago youth, including, but not limited to, at-risk youth and youth who have been arrested, incarcerated, or otherwise involved in the criminal or juvenile legal systems. - 27.
-CPD will, with the assistance of the Office of Community Policing, institute a public service announcement campaign to inform the public, at least once a year, about: (a) CPD policies most relevant to police interactions with the public, including, but not limited to: use of force, body worn cameras, and Tasers; (b) steps for filing a complaint against CPD or a CPD member; and (c) the public's rights when stopped, arrested, or interrogated by police.
-CPD's public service announcement campaign may include presentations, trainings, written guides, or web-accessible videos.
+CPD will partner with community-based organizations to identify strategies to include participants that represent a racially, geographically, and socio-economically diverse cross section of Chicago youth, including, but not limited to, at-risk youth and youth who have been arrested, incarcerated, or otherwise involved in the criminal or juvenile legal systems. - 28.
+CPD will, with the assistance of the Office of Community Policing, institute a public awareness campaign to inform the public, at least once a year, about: (a) CPD policies most relevant to police interactions with the public, including, but not limited to: use of force, body worn cameras, and Tasers; (b) steps for filing a complaint against CPD or a CPD member;

-- 28. CPD will prominently display signs both in rooms of police stations or other CPD locations that hold arrestees or suspects and near telephones which arrestees or suspects have access to.
-These signs will state: - a. that arrestees and suspects have the right to an attorney; - that if an arrestee cannot afford an attorney, one may be appointed by the court for free; and - c. the telephone numbers for the Cook County Public Defender, and any other organization appointed by the Cook County Circuit Court to represent arrestees.
+- and (c) the public's rights when stopped, arrested, or interrogated by police.
+CPD's public awareness campaign may include presentations, trainings, written guides, or web-accessible videos. - 29.
+Fair, unbiased, and respectful interactions between CPD members and victims of crime provide an opportunity to strengthen community trust and foster public confidence in CPD.
+CPD will continue to require that CPD members interact with victims of crime with courtesy, dignity, and respect.
+CPD will continue to require that CPD members inform victims of crime of the availability of victim assistance and resources, including providing written notices of victim's rights, when applicable.
+CPD will also have such victim assistance information readily available on its public website and at all district stations. - 30.
+CPD will prominently display signs both in rooms of police stations or other CPD locations that hold arrestees or suspects and near telephones which arrestees or suspects have access to.
+These signs will state: - a. that arrestees and suspects have the right to an attorney; - that if an arrestee cannot afford an attorney, one may be appointed by the court for free; and - c. the telephone numbers for the Cook County Public Defender, and any other organization appointed by the Cook County Circuit Court to represent arrestees. - 31.
+CPD will provide arrestees access to a phone and the ability to make a phone call as soon as practicable upon being taken into custody.